teboli/CPCR/README.md

 Please first run the setup.py file with `python setup.py install` to compile the custom non-uniform convolution layer.
 This should work for any GPU.
 I used in my experiments pytorch 1.4.0 and cuda 9.0 but it should be ok to use more recent versions of these libraries.

+### Evaluation

+One can directly use our pretrained model.
+We provide five real-world blurry images with kernels estimated with the code of [Pan et al., Blind Image Deblurring Using Dark Channel Prior, CVPR 2016] and the demo code in `demo_real.py`.
+We also provide one example of synthetic blurry and noisy (3% Gaussian noise) with uniform blur in `demo_uniform.py` and one example of synthetic blurry and noisy (1% Gaussian noise) with non-uniform motion blur obtained with the code of [Gong et al., From Motion Blur to Motion Flow: a Deep Learning Solution for Removing Heterogeneous Motion Blur, CVPR 2017] in `demo_nonuniform.py`.

 ### Training

 We provide the training code for both uniform and non-uniform setting in `train_lchqs.py` and `train_nulchqs.ps` where the default parameters enables to reproduce the results in the paper: